 - Brachial palsy

 Medication errors.
 Sometimes, medical practitioners can be subject to medical malpractice claims based on errors they make in prescribing or dispensing medications.
-Over-prescribing medication, for example, can lead a patient to overdose, which, in some cases, leads to the patient’s death.
+Over-prescribing medication, for example, can lead a patient to overdose, which, in some medical malpractice cases, leads to the patient’s death.
 Practitioners also sometimes prescribe a medication to which the patient has a known allergy, even when the patient has previously informed them of that allergy.
 And sometimes, practitioners simply prescribe the wrong medication for their patient’s condition.
 All of these mistakes can lead to serious consequences for a patient, and may form the basis for a medical malpractice claim.

 Determining Responsibility in a Medical Malpractice Case

-In a medical malpractice case, if a physician was involved in the incident, they often take responsibility.
+In a medical malpractice lawsuits, if a physician was involved in the incident, they often take responsibility.
 Typically, a physician is responsible to provide a higher level of care to their patients than their nursing or other medical support staff.
 But sometimes the physician was not actually responsible for the mistake that led to the patient’s injury, and someone else bears the blame.
 Working with an attorney can help medical malpractice victims determine who actually bears responsibility in their medical malpractice case.

 To make this determination, a medical malpractice victim must answer several key questions: